 If you're remodeling a home, chances are you want wood flooring in at least one of your rooms.
-Wood flooring has a timeless look, and it gives a house a warm feel.
-But there's almost too much information out there about wood flooring, making it hard to know what's what.
+Wood flooring has a timeless look and it gives a house a warm feel.
+However, there's almost too much information out there about wood flooring, making it hard to know what's what.

-Here are the basics of wood flooring.
-If you want wood floors, you have three main choices: 1.) solid hardwood, 2.) engineered wood, and 3.) laminate flooring.
+Learn the basics of wood flooring here and get a run-down on each of your three main choices: solid hardwood, engineered wood, and laminate flooring.

 Hardwood flooring's greatest advantage is that it can be re-sanded numerous times, extending its life literally for decades.
 Its greatest weakness: it cannot be installed in moist areas such as basements or bathrooms.

 Engineered wood flooring is an exciting alternative to solid hardwood flooring.
-Even though flooring companies would loudly protest at my description, engineered flooring basically is a sandwich of finish wood and plywood.
-The finish wood is what you see and walk on.
-The plywood underneath comprises 80-90% of the floor.
+Simply put, engineered flooring is a sandwich of finish wood and plywood.
+The finish wood is what you see and walk on, while the plywood underneath comprises 75 percent or more of the flooring.

 Another great thing about engineered wood is the range of installation options.
 The thinner varieties can be nailed down; the thicker kinds can be installed as floating floors.
-Floating floors are the great boon to do-it-yourselfers--no heavy staplers to lug around, no sub-floor.
-As long as your existing floor is level and stable, you can install the floating floor right on top.
+Floating floors are the great boon to do-it-yourselfers because they require no nails or screws and usually need only minimal subfloor prep.
+As long as your existing floor is flat and stable, you can install the floating floor right on top.

 Engineered wood flooring's greatest weakness is its thin top layer.
-Remarkably, this 1/16" to 1/8" finish layer can be sanded.
-But only once or twice.
-Three is pushing it.
-In any case, I strongly recommend you seek the advice of a reputable flooring company before sanding.
+Remarkably, this 1/16- to 1/8-inch finish layer can be sanded, but only once or twice—three is pushing it.
+In any case, you should seek the advice of a reputable flooring company before sanding.
 Unlike solid hardwood, deep scratches and dents in engineered wood cannot be sanded out.

 Laminate flooring is not real wood, at least not in the way that hardwood and engineered wood are.
 It's comprised of a thin top layer of resin-infused paper, all on top of a wood-chip composite.
-So, technically it is wood.
-But it's wood in the same way that sodas with 5% juice are called juice.
+So, technically it is wood, but only in the way that beverages with 5 percent juice are called juice.

-Rather, the reason it's included in this article about wood flooring is because it is an amazing simulation of wood.
-The resin layer is essentially a photograph of wood.
-You can examine it with a magnifying glass and still be fooled.
-The other reason it's included here is because most people buy laminate flooring as an alternative to wood flooring.
+The reason it's included in this article about wood flooring is that it is an amazing simulation of wood.
+The resin layer is essentially a photograph of wood, but you can examine it with a magnifying glass and still be fooled.
+The other reason it's included here is that most people buy laminate flooring as an alternative to wood flooring.